Sumqz/Sumqz-s-Split-Keyboard/README.md

 | M3 screw + nut | 4 | 40 mm | [Buy](https://it.aliexpress.com/item/1005008625463950.html) |
 | M4 screw | 4 | 50 mm | [Buy](https://it.aliexpress.com/item/1005008625463950.html) |
 | M4 nut | 4 | M4 | [Buy](https://it.aliexpress.com/item/1005010329406193.html) |

+# Total price: about 130 euros or 150 dollars

 PCB and case are not included because they are custom-made.